a-ayesh/Virtual-File-Management-System/README.md

 # Virtual-File-Management-System
-Operating System Project: "Create a Linux-Mockup Multi-Threaded Virtual File Management System".
+Operating Systems Project: "Create a Linux-Mockup Multi-Threaded Virtual File Management System".

 **Documentation.doxc** contains all necessary information about the purpose, functionality, as well as a user guide.